bennycheung/bennycheung.github.io/_posts/2017-09-17-ethereum_mining-on-windows-10.md

 ---
 <!--excerpt.start-->
 The value of dedicated GPU is going beyond the needs of gaming, it is proven to fulfill the professional needs for Deep Learning researches.
 As it turns out the modern graphics cards are very good at achieving the framerate requirements for virtual-reality.
-To our biggest surprise, GPU is profitable at mining crypto-currency again, such as Ethereum, so we can profit from my current hardware setup.
+To our biggest surprise, GPU is profitable at mining crypto-currency again, such as Ethereum, so we can profit from our current hardware setup.
 This article will run through the basic mining knowledge, and guides how to setup a Windows 10's machine with a GPU to do Ethereum mining.
 <!--excerpt.end-->

 ## Bitcoin Mining History